 Diagnosis is key to Relief of Vancouver Spinal Gout

 Gout.
 If you’ve experienced gout, you know how unpleasant it is.
-You may also know how difficult it was to diagnose, particularly if it was in the spine.
-Back pain or leg pain might have been your first symptom.
-Your Vancouver chiropractor at Vancouver Disc Centers understands spinal gout, its resemblance to other conditions’ symptoms, and the latest recommended tests to diagnose it sooner than later to direct you to the (proper!) care you need.
+You may also know how difficult it was to diagnose, especially if it was in the spine.
+Back pain or leg pain may have been your first symptom.
+Your Vancouver chiropractor at Vancouver Disc Centers understands spinal gout, its similarities with other conditions’ symptoms, and the latest advised tests to diagnose it sooner than later to direct you to the (proper!) care you need.

 PREVALENCE OF SPINAL GOUT